PLASTIC WASTE?Into the blue bin, away from the blue sea!

 As an ESD project, its ultimate vision is to cultivate the responsible, environmentally literate active citizen who takes informed decisions and committed action in line with the principles of sustainability.

 The project targets selected Greek islands or other coastal regions that face Marine Litter challenges, and entails a plethora of activities including:

 - School Visits and interventions by experienced trainers on minimising single use plastic and proper recycling.

-- Preparation and production of educational material for students and/or teachers.
+- Preparation and production of educational resources (posters, material, bookmarks) for students and/or teachers.

 - Teacher training workshops.